I'd take this trailer with a grain of salt:

 'What is that supposed to mean?'
 I asked as in my young mind I envisioned someone licking the floor with his or her tongue.

-'It means that I'm in a hurry and I'm busy canning tomatoes so I am going to just give it a lick with the mop and promise to come back and do the job right later.
+'It means that I'm in a hurry and I'm busy canning tomatoes so I am going to just give it a lick with the mop and promise to come back and do the job right later.'

 'A lick and a promise' was just one of the many old phrases that our mothers, grandmothers, and others used that they probably heard from the generations before them.
 With the passing of time, many old phrases become obsolete or even disappear.
 This is unfortunate because some of them are very appropriate and humorous.
 Here is a list of some of those memorable old phrases: